 Learn first aid so if you have an accident at home you can help your family and friends, potentially alleviating pressure on our busy health services.
 Our online first aid advice and first aid apps provide clear, easy to follow steps to help someone in a first aid emergency.
 Learning basic first aid skills can help to relieve symptoms and decide if you should go to hospital.

 We are looking at ways our volunteers can make a difference during this time of uncertainty.
 If you think you may be able to help you can sign up to become a community reserve volunteer, which is a network of people ready to help safely in any way needed, from sharing public health messages to safely helping those who are the most vulnerable.
-Find out here how you can give help or get help during the Coronavirus pandemic.
+Find out here how you can give help or get help during the Covid-19 pandemic.